-When clients want to distribute their leaflets into a large area in a manageable way, over a period of time we will usually recommend segmented leaflet distribution.
+Segmented leaflet distribution is useful when clients want to distribute their leaflets into a large area in a manageable way, over a specific time period.

 With this method, a large area is split up into smaller, more manageable segments.
 The way that the segments are identified will vary from client to client.
 Some may use postcode areas while others could use a method that relates to areas that they have already marked out for their own purposes.

 Businesses that would benefit from using segmented leaflet distribution?

 Any business that relies primarily on trade from a specific area or local community and wants to deliver to the area on a regular basis, could use a segmented leaflet distribution.